 One of the biggest annoyances for most people when using Qantas Points are the taxes and fees they slug you with when redeeming points.
 For Economy flights, these can often be a deal breaker for using points when fares are cheap.

-If you’re willing to look away from Qantas for your flights to the US (which you really should), you can save points and cash by redeeming with American Airlines – plus also avoid the backtrack across the Tasman.
+If you’re willing to look away from Qantas for your flights to the US (which you really should), you can save points and cash by redeeming with American Airlines.

 Why American Airlines redemptions with Qantas are cheaper than booking with Qantas directly

 Qantas pass on taxes and fees with most of their frequent flyer partners, with few exceptions.
-American Airlines is one for which only airport and other booking fees are imposed by Qantas – with no fuel surcharges, making the co-payment when using points much lower.
+American Airlines (AA) is one for which only airport and other booking fees are imposed by Qantas.
+Crucially, no fuel surcharges are applied, making the co-payment when using points much lower.

-This is the case for all American Airlines-operated flights, not just those across the Pacific – Keith has picked up a US – Europe Business Class flight for under $15 in taxes before, plus points.
+This is the case for all AA-operated flights, not just those across the Pacific.
+You can pick up a US – Europe flight in Business Class for under $15 in taxes (plus points, of course).

-Examples of the price differences between booking with Qantas and American Airlines
+Examples of the points differences between booking with Qantas and American Airlines

 |Route||Qantas (via AU)||American Airlines|

 |Auckland/Christchurch - Los Angeles Economy one way||51,200 points||37,600 points|